desecho/blog/content/posts/macos-apps.md

 * [Homebrew](http://brew.sh/) — The missing package manager for macOS (or Linux).
 * [Cakebrew](https://www.cakebrew.com/) — The Mac App for Homebrew.
-* Packages
-  * [git](http://git-scm.com/) — Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
-  * [wget](https://www.gnu.org/software/wget/) — GNU Wget is a free software package for retrieving files using HTTP, HTTPS, FTP and FTPS, the most widely used Internet protocols.
-It is a non-interactive commandline tool, so it may easily be called from scripts, cron jobs, terminals without X-Windows support, etc.
-  * [python3](https://www.python.org/) — Python is a programming language that lets you work quickly and integrate systems more effectively.

 ## Video